cameronsutter/mern-starter/README.md

 ## Results

 The account and albums are hardcoded.
 I tried tackling the hardest problem first: the file uploading.
 I knew the account editing and adding albums would be easier.
-The file upload works, but I've hardcoded the file viewing to only the first image in that album.
-The image doesn't actually show.
-I haven't figured that one out yet.
+The file upload works.

 ## Retrospec/Improvements